 Mobile data tracking uses data collected from mobile phone users who have agreed within their apps and phone settings to enable location information accurate to approximately 20 feet.
-Data inputs are updated as quickly as every 24-hours.
+Data inputs are updated daily.

 The data shown here includes shoppers who visited the selected Publix location during a 1-year time period.
 This tool identifies where consumers are coming from to shop in the Hendersonville market (Custom Trade Area).